-Element Purpose and link to Malin's Strategy and Operation Maximum Opportunity Performance Metrics Pension To provide a market-competitive pension package.
+Element Purpose and link to Malin's Strategy and Operation Maximum Opportunity Performance Metrics Current Incentives Base Salary To provide an appropriate level of fixed remuneration to reflect the skills and experience of the individual, and which is sufficient to attract and retain individuals of the necessary calibre to execute the Company's strategy.
+There is no prescribed maximum.
+Salaries are reviewed annually by the Remuneration Committee, having regard to individual and Company performance.
+In addition, all salaries and benefits are benchmarked on a regular basis by third-party remuneration consultants.
+Individual and Company performance are considered in setting base salary, in addition to the results of a peer benchmarking exercise.
+Pension To provide a market-competitive pension package.
 Pension contributions are calculated on base salary only.
 Contributions are made into the Company's defined contribution pension scheme or an individual's personal pension plan.
 Up to 15% of base salary.
 Not performance related.
 Benefits To provide a market-competitive level of benefits.
 The benefits currently provided by the Company comprise a contribution towards the cost of health insurance and benefits under the Company's group risk schemes including death-in-service cover and long-term disability cover.
 There is no prescribed maximum.
 The level of benefits is set at an appropriate market rate and is reviewed periodically.
 Not performance related.
 Annual Cash Bonus Plan To reward individuals for their performance on the achievement of annual individual and Company goals.
 Rewards are based on a combination of individual and Company performance metrics.
 The Remuneration Committee sets the maximum individual bonus opportunities for each member of senior management.
 On an annual basis, the Committee reviews the performance of each member of senior management, following which a final determination is made as to any bonus to be paid to an individual in respect of the review period.
 Company goals and objectives are approved by the Remuneration Committee in advance of the review period.
 The achievement of all Company goals in respect of a review period is a prerequisite for the payment of any award under this plan.
 Awards are determined by the Remuneration Committee based on whether Company goals have been achieved and individual performance metrics.